johnnynolen/reading-notes/README.md

 - **Crawl**, **Walk**, **Run**

 3. Dont be afgraid of criticism and other progression compared to your own.
 Learning isn't a race.
 Use those negative thoughts and embrace the fact that if other people are learning it then you can as well.
-  - What one man can do, another man can do.
+  - What one man can do, another can do.